dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

   ...
 )
 ```
-When `viz` calls `module.instantiate` to instantiate its imported `zip` and
+When `viz.wasm` calls `module.instantiate` to instantiate its imported `zip`
-`img` modules, `viz` will need to get `libc` and `libm` from *somewhere*.
-One
+and `img` modules, `viz` will need to get `libc` and `libm` from *somewhere*.
-option is to embed `libc.wasm` and `libm.wasm` into `viz.wasm` as nested
+One option is to embed `libc.wasm` and `libm.wasm` into `viz.wasm` as nested
 modules, but now these shared libraries can't be shared with the broader app,
 which may contain other uses of these same shared libraries.
 To enable maximal
 sharing, `viz` needs to import `libc` and `libm` *itself*.
-But now we have a
+But then we'd have a
-design where ultimately the root module of a module graph ends up importing
+design where ultimately the root module of a module dependency DAG ends up
-*every single* transitive dependency!
+importing *every single transitive dependency*!

 To resolve this tension we need a mechanism that has qualities of both module
 imports and nested modules: something that allows sharing of dependencies but
 still keeps dependencies an encapsulated detail, not present in the module type.

-The solution proposed here is to introduce a new **determinate module import linking**
+The solution proposed here is to introduce a new **determinate module import
-phase in the WebAssembly specification.
+linking** phase in the WebAssembly specification.

-The first step is to split module imports into two formally-defined cases:
+First, we need categorize module imports into two formally-defined cases:
 * **determinate** module imports, which refer to a specific module; and
 * **indeterminate** module imports, which behave as above: they are explicit
   arguments supplied by the client and only required to have a matching